Dexstaar/dexstaar.github.io/_posts/2016-08-28-Arrived-In-Canggu.markdown

 <img src="/assets/IMG_0648.JPG" width="500px">
 <br/>
-- In the plane to Bali
+In a plane to Bali
 <br/>
 <br/>